 My research interests primarily lie in metaphysics, mereology, mediæval philosophy (especially Saint Thomas Aquinas), philosophy of religion, and philosophy of mind.
 I am especially interested in Scholastic applications to contemporary issues in metaphysics and philosophy of religion.
-I am currently writing a dissertation which explains why, on hylomorphism, our souls survive our deaths, but we don't; it is entitled Mortal Persons and Their Immortal Souls.
+My dissertation from Baylor, Et in Pulverem Reverteris, explains why, on hylomorphism, our souls survive our deaths, but we don't.
 My interests also include logic, free will, theories of truth, and meta-ethics.
 If you are interested in any of these topics or want to discuss my work, please feel free to contact me. |

 “Anyone can get angry—that is easy—or give or spend money; but to do this to the right person, to the right extent, at the right time, with the right motive, and in the right way, that is not for everyone, nor is it easy.”